Blog

 9. Maximize your employee hours

 Are you taking full advantage of everything your team has to offer?
 Check in with employees to see if they have untapped skills or interests that can help them maximize their satisfaction and contributions.
-Foster a culture of time-efficiency by setting deadlines for projects and rewarding those who exceed expectations.
+Foster a culture of time efficiency by setting deadlines for projects and rewarding those who exceed expectations.
 Give underused employees more responsibilities and set higher expectations for those who are underperforming.

 10. Zero in on strengths

-By limiting what you offer, you can actually optimize your skill and expenses.
+By limiting what you offer, you can actually optimize your skills and expenses.
 For example, if you are spending far too much time on video resources for your web design clients, you may consider subcontracting your video services and narrow your focus to the web page design basics you prefer.
 Don’t be afraid to stop providing services or products that are simply costing you too much.

 Author